axiologic-pla/demiurge/README.md

-# demiurge tool
- Standard tool for sharind data (enclaves) and DID between  groups Contain experimental governance features contributed by the PharmaLedger project (C) Contributors, License MIT
+Demiurge Tool:  Standard tool for sharind data (enclaves) and DID between groups in enterprise scenaraious.
+Contain experimental governance features contributed by the PharmaLedger project  and Licensed as Open Source ( MIT License)